MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1005.md

 ---
-title: Job Journal - Test (report)
+title: Project Journal - Test (report)
 description: See the results of posting before you post to the projects ledger and edit the journal lines if there are any errors that need to be corrected.
 author: kennieNP
 ms.author: kepontop